I’ve got Technology, Data, and Media. Here’s how i use them.

 The 2016 Q1 edition tracked experiences from more than 21,000 developers in over 150 countries and across platforms, revenues, apps, languages, tools, APIs and segments.

-Working with VisionMobile we analyzed results, highlighted trends and provided insights on how those will change the software landscape.
+Working with SlashData we analyzed results, highlighted trends and provided insights on how those will change the software landscape.

 I help organizations get the information, educated opinions and hands-on help they need to tackle a wide array of issues.

-From strategic to mundane, from dealing with land corruption in Africa and navigating market opportunities to resolving server issues.
+From strategic to tactical, from dealing with land corruption in Africa and navigating market opportunities to resolving internal conflicts and server optimization.

 No matter what the issue is, delivering the best possible result in the given timeframe is my mission.